kanidm/kanidm/FAQ.md

 ## Update Resolutionn

 Many databases do exist that are PA, such as CouchDB or MongoDB.
-However, they often do not have the properties required in update resoultion that is required for Kanidm.
+However, they often do not have the properties required in update resolution that is required for Kanidm.

 An example of this is that CouchDB uses object-level resolution.
 This means that if two servers update the same entry the "latest write wins".
 An example of where this won't work for Kanidm is if one server locks the account as an admin is revoking the access of an account, but another account updates the username.
-If the username update happenned second, the lock event would be lost creating a security risk.
+If the username update happened second, the lock event would be lost creating a security risk.
 There are certainly cases where this resolution method is valid, but Kanidm is not one.